bmaarianto/cinescope/README.md

 # CineScope 🎬

-**CineScope** is a sleek, dark-mode movie search application built with HTML, Bootstrap 5, jQuery, and the [OMDb API](http://www.omdbapi.com/).
+**CineScope** is a sleek, dark-mode movie search application built with HTML, Bootstrap 5, and the OMDb API.
 Users can search for movies, view results in card format, and explore full movie details in a modal.

 ---